Baptism

 When are people baptised?

-Baptism is administered at Sunday worship in front of the congregation.
+Baptism take place at Sunday worship in front of the congregation.
 This emphasises that baptism is part of the life of the church and stresses the important nature of the sacrament.
 It used to be customary that children would be baptised in the house, the manse, or even the church vestry.
 However, it is only in very exceptional circumstances that baptism can be administered outwith Sunday worship.

 How can I find out more?